marvin1099/SimpleAppUpdater/README.md

 A configuration file with the same name as the script (ending with `.json`) will be created automatically, storing settings for the updater.

 #### Example Configuration
-The is also the default config, provided as an example.
+This is also the default config, here provided as an example.

 ```
 {